 Arrangements were in place for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics.
 Staff met weekly to ensure there were sufficient patient appointments available in the coming week.
-Arrangements were made to provide additional appointments with GPs when necessary.
+Arrangements were made to provide additional appointments with clinical staff when necessary.

-- There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
+- There was an effective induction system for permanent and temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures.
+All staff were trained in first aid. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
 Reception staff had access to policies in relation to patient medical emergencies.
-Clinicians knew how to identify and manage patients with severe infections including sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.
+Clinicians knew how to identify and manage patients with severe infections including sepsis.
+The practice had arranged training for the reception staff in recognising the signs of sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.
+We saw a range of risk assessments completed by the practice.